coderefinery/manuals/exercise-leaders.md

 teacher.

-## What is needed to be an exercise leader?
+## What is needed to be an team leader?

 Most importantly, *you do not have to know everything* (we don't, either), but you are expected to: